BrunoWilkinson/markdown-cv/index.md

 - Implementing different features in parallel
 - Working with multiple departments (Design, Art, Prod, QA and Sound)
 - Find technical solutions for features requested by design, to achieve the best player experience
-- Plan and estimate the work
+- Plan/Estimate ensuring the right priorities are met

 `Nov 2022 - Jul 2023`
 **Junior UI Engineer, Omeda Studio, Remote**